nmnhut-it/Day-Gia-Hung/GRADE-6-COMPLETION-REPORT.md

 - ✅ Grammar theory is explained in Vietnamese
 - ✅ Each unit has 20-25 exercises covering all grammar points
 - ✅ Exercise types are mobile-friendly (fill-blank, multiple-choice, word-rearrange)
-- ✅ Student name "Trần Gia Hưng - Lớp 6" appears in all HTML files
+- ✅ Student name " - Lớp 6" appears in all HTML files
 - ✅ Teacher name "Nguyễn Minh Nhựt" appears in all HTML files

 ## Progress Status: